thalient-ai/zotero-scripts/README.md

    ![Screenshot](doc/zotero_4.png)

+   **Not every field is supported by the Zotero API (such as Author First and Last).
+[Here](https://api.zotero.org/itemFields) is a list of supported fields.

-7. Your input does not have to be case-sensitive or complete.
+8. Your input does not have to be case-sensitive or complete.
 The application will offer suggestions based on your input.

    ![Screenshot](doc/zotero_5.png)

-8. Enter the search term.
+9. Enter the search term.
 The script supports regular expressions and can handle blank fields.
 Because the `Publisher` field we are updating is empty, we will leave this field blank.

    ![Screenshot](doc/zotero_6.png)

-9. Enter the replacement text.
+10. Enter the replacement text.

    ![Screenshot](doc/zotero_7.png)

-10. The script will provide a summary of the changes for review before making them.
+11. The script will provide a summary of the changes for review before making them.

    ![Screenshot](doc/zotero_8.png)